• Skip to primary navigation

 The Treasure Truck got me.
 I saw this Ninja Foodi 10-in-1 Smart XL Air Fry Oven discounted on Amazon's Treasure Truck and had to have it.
 It's been worth every penny.
 One of the first things I made in it was this Pork Enchilada Hot Dish and I have to say, the broiler function is money.

-Transfer leftover Pork Enchilada Casserole to a sealed container and store in the refrigerator for up to 4 days.
+Transfer leftover Pork Enchilada Casserole to a sealed container and store it in the refrigerator for up to 4 days.

-• Chorizo Street Tacos
+Chorizo Street Tacos

-• Baked Feta Pasta with Chorizo
+Baked Feta Pasta with Chorizo

-• Smoky Chipotle Sloppy Joes
+Chipotle Sloppy Joes (No Ketchup)

-Pork Enchilada Hot Dish
+Pork Enchilada Casserole

-5 from 3 votes
+4.80 from 5 votes

 Print Recipe Pin Recipe

-Prep Time 20 mins
+Prep Time 20 minutes mins

-Cook Time 25 mins
+Cook Time 25 minutes mins

-Total Time 45 mins
+Total Time 45 minutes mins

 Course Main Course